Some Assembly Required

-Teams of 8-10 people build a project that will be donated to a local children’s charity.
-Teams will need to organize the different functions of engineering, inventory, and assembly, while dealing with different restrictions on their communication and departmental movements.
+Participate in a corporate charity event that helps local children in need while also improving teamwork skills.
+Teams of 5-11 people construct a project that will be donated to a local children’s charity.
+Teams must organize the different functions of engineering, inventory, and assembly, while dealing with different restrictions on their communication and departmental movements.
+This program effectively merges teamwork skills and breaking down silos in the workplace with a meaningful charity team building event.

 Agenda & Activities

-Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome the group and set expectations for the event.
+Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome the group and set expectations for the charity team building.
 We then lead some fun warm-up activities that get the group moving and ready to fully participate.

-Intro Team Challenge (10-20 minutes) This is a quick hands-on activity with the entire group to get the juices flowing, and get everyone focused on the big picture of developing the team.
+Intro Team Challenge (10-20 minutes) This is a quick hands-on activity with the entire group to get the juices flowing, and get everyone focused on the big picture of developing the team and donating a quality toy or item.

 Strategy Session (10 minutes) Teams review the instructions and timeline.
 Teams then decide who will be assigned to each department and how to maximize their performance.
 This compels the team to focus on planning and using team members’ strengths.